Manufacturing

 Drawing

-In a drawn candle, an endless wick is passed over large drums and drawn several times (up to the desired thickness, max.
+In the case of a drawn candle, an endless wick is passed over large drums and drawn several times (up to the desired thickness, max.
 8 cm diameter) through a basin of paraffin.
 The candle is thus given many layers and is therefore coloured throughout.
 The profession of candle maker is also named after this method.
 Finally, the long strand is cut into small pieces.

 Drawing